wesaraw/grocery-app-and-list/docs/migrations.md

 # Schema Migrations

+Use this file to track every schema change.
+Copy the template below when introducing a new version.

+## Migration Template

+### vCurrent -> vNext
+- fields changed:
+- migration script:
+- notes:

+---

 The v1 app stored item names using an incrementing ID map (`itemNameMap`) and converted arrays by replacing `name` with `id` while preserving other fields.

 > "const NAME_ID_KEY = 'itemNameMap';" — `Version Old/utils/itemStorage.js`